patrickfrey/strus/doc/doxygen_include/strus.md

 * [queryeval](@ref strus::QueryEvalInterface) Query evaluation: Interpretes the query and uses the operators defined in the query processor for its execution.
 * [queryproc](@ref strus::QueryProcessorInterface) Query processor: Defines the set operations on feature occurrencies, the weighting functions and the summarizers to augment the results.
 * [storage](@ref strus::StorageInterface) Storage: Defines the storage where the all retrievable information is stored.
 Implements the retrieval of occurrencies of the basic terms and the weighting the terms in case of statistical IR.
 * [database](@ref strus::DatabaseInterface)  Key/value store database: Implements the storing and retrieval of the storage data blocks.
-Currently there exists only one implementation based on [LevelDB]: http://leveldb.org/.
+Currently there exists only one implementation based on <a href="http://leveldb.org">levelDB</a>.